OSGeo/OSGeoLive-doc/en/quickstart/openjump_quickstart.rst

 Let's try a quick edit.
 First we need to select a geometry and then we move a point of the geometry.
-To do that, we first click the button that shows a mouse cursor in the editing toolbar.
-Use it to click on and select a single feature in the Layer View.
-It should change to yellow and small yellow squares appear at each angle point (vertex) in the feature geometry.
+To do that, we first click the button that shows a mouse cursor in the editing toolbar (top left button).
+Activate it and click on a single feature in the Layer View to select it.
+If the selection worked, then the features line color should change to yellow and small yellow squares appear at each angle point (vertex) in the feature geometry.

 .. image:: ../../images/screenshots/1024x768/openjump_ss_07.png
    :scale: 55

-Next, click on the button
-that shows a blue crosshair with a yellow square in the middle, the :guilabel:`Move Vertex Tool` (Hoovering over the buttons gives you a button description).
+Next, click on the button that shows a blue crosshair with a yellow square in the middle, the :guilabel:`Move Vertex Tool` (Hoovering over the buttons gives you a button description).
 You should now see your mouse cursor change to a small black crosshair when you move it over the Layer View.

 .. image:: ../../images/screenshots/1024x768/openjump_ss_08.png
    :scale: 55

-Try using this to move the vertex on the geometry you selected by clicking an the vertex and dragging it (leaving the mouse button pressed).
+Try using this to move one of the vertices/points of the geometry you selected before by clicking on one of the vertices and dragging it (leaving the mouse button pressed).

 .. image:: ../../images/screenshots/1024x768/openjump_ss_09.png
    :scale: 55